Environmental Impact Assessment Ordinance

 Monitoring

-5.10 Monitoring is generally conducted to gather information about compliance with regulations and licence requirements, model verification, and trends.
-Monitoring is required whenever there is uncertainty about the level, extent or duration of impacts, or the effectiveness of proposed mitigation measures.
+5.9 Monitoring is generally conducted to gather information about compliance with regulations and licence requirements, model verification, and trends.
+Monitoring is required when there is uncertainty about the level, extent or duration of impacts, or the effectiveness of proposed mitigation measures.
 Monitoring provides the information for the validation process and the feedback needed for verifying the predictions and improving the monitoring programme as well as to justify any later changes to a project.

 6. Activity/Project Specific Guidelines